magnusnosnes/10000_Ngon_genomes/README.md

 ### This repository describes the workflow and analyses of the 1000 genomes of *Neisseria gonorrhoeae*

-The aim of this project was investigate global transmission dynamics of Neisseria gorrhoeae in the time period 2015 - 2018.
+The aim of this project was investigate global transmission dynamics of Neisseria gorrhoeae in the period 2015 - 2018.

 #### Data preparation

-Data preparation: Collection info, alignment, recombination masking, snp-calling are described in the paper.
+Data preparation: Collection info, alignment, recombination masking, snp-calling are described in the paper (link to come).

 ##### Phylogeny